TAUE: Training-free Noise Transplant and Cultivation Diffusion Model: Related Works

 \subsection{Layer-wise Image Generation}

-Layer-wise image generation is essential for professional applications that require fine-grained compositional control and editing.
-Fine-tuned approaches typically achieve this using special masks~\cite{zhang2023text2layer, huang2024layerdiff, fontanella2024generating, kang2025layeringdiff} or alpha-channel autoencoders~\cite{zhang2024transparent, dalva2024layerfusion, huang2025psdiffusion, pu2025art}.
+Layer-wise image generation is essential for professional applications that require fine-grained compositional control and editing.~\cite{dai2025trans, morita2023interactive, burgert2024magick} Fine-tuned approaches typically achieve this using special masks~\cite{zhang2023text2layer, huang2024layerdiff, fontanella2024generating, kang2025layeringdiff} or alpha-channel autoencoders~\cite{zhang2024transparent, dalva2024layerfusion, huang2025psdiffusion, pu2025art}.
 However, these methods rely heavily on large-scale, proprietary datasets, which limits their practicality and reproducibility.

-Training-free alternatives~\cite{morita2025tkg, quattrini2024alfie, zou2025zero} eliminate the need for data collection; however, they fail to produce complete scenes, generating only isolated foregrounds.
-In contrast, our approach is the first zero-shot, complete solution for layer-wise image generation without fine-tuning or data collection.
+Training-free alternatives~\cite{morita2025tkg, quattrini2024alfie, zou2025zero} eliminate needs for data collection; however, they fail to produce complete scenes, generating only isolated foregrounds.
+In contrast, our approach is the first zero-shot, complete layer-wise image generation without fine-tuning or external data.